Ultrasound guided intervention based on hybrid image information

 HOST INSTITUTION.
 Medical University of Vienna (MUW)

-This is a 3-y full time position as an early stage researcher (ESR) under the auspice of the ITN programme.
-The successful PhD candidate will develop a system that enables fully-automatic real-time image fusion between PET/ MR images and trans-rectal ultrasound (US).
+The ESR will develop a system that enables fully-automatic real-time image fusion between PET/ MR images and trans-rectal ultrasound (US).
 For this purpose, additional abdominal 3D-US imaging shall be linked to pre-operative PET/MR and the real-time US imaging.
 The development of the image guidance system will include 3D-US calibration, US prostate segmentation and 3D-3D US-US registration.
 The system will be evaluated by means of a phantom to be designed as well as in a patient feasibility study at the medical university.